powerwild/general_work/foobar/aws/notes.md

     alarms and logs for keeping your app running smoothly
 2. AWS CloudTrail
     records action taken via application, command lines, etc

+DEVELOPER TOOLS

+1. AWS SDK
+    makes calling an aws service as easy as calling a method on an object
+2. AWS Toolkit for Visual Studio
+3. AWS Toolkit for Visual Studio Code
+4. AWS Toolkit for JetBrains Rider
+5. AWS Tools for PowerShell
+6. AWS Command Line Interface
+7. .NET Core CLI
+8. AWS Toolkit for Azure DevOps
+9. AWS CDK

+PASSED ASSESSMENT WITH 90%